DouglasGo8/MMP-AWS-Ultimate-Certified-Solutions-Architect/README.md

 - Most common in AWS are _A: hostname to IPv4_ - _AAAA: hostname to IPv6_ - _CNAME: hostname to hostname_ and _Alias: hostname to AWS resources_
 - A preview ![Route 53](./assets/images/route53.png)
-- Advanced features are Load Balancing (throuhg DNS - also called client load balacing), Health checks (although limited) and Routing policy as simple, failover, geolocation, latency, weighted and multi value
+- Advanced features are Load Balancing (throuhg DNS - also called client load balancing), Health checks (although limited) and Routing policy as simple, failover, geo-location, latency, weighted and multi value
 - CNAME points a hostname to any other hostname, **only not for root domain**, this resource can be a Load Balancer
 - ALIAS points a hostname to an AWS Resource, works for root and non root domain